derferickc/SWAPI-pagination-react/README.md

 ### Clone

-- Clone this repo to your local machine using `git clone SWAPI-pagination-react`
+- Clone this repo to your local machine using `git clone https://github.com/derferickc/SWAPI-pagination-react.git`